EFrion/Kairos/README.md

 The balance sheet contains all incomes and expenses over the year.

 The portfolio monitoring gathers all long positions that you have.
 It shows various equity metrics (P/E, PEG, dividends, etc...) and how diversified you are accross assets.
-There is a colour code according to the GARP investing strategy.
+There is a colour code to help growth and value investors alike (green is good, red is bad).
+Note that the data is pulled from Yahoo Finance, so add tickers that they use.

 The research dashboard contains several features used for understanding your assets: historical prices with SMAs, log return distributions, correlations.